Inquiry into body found in North Port continues

 Authorities responded to Basilica Drive near Benissimo Drive in the West Villages subdivision.

-The area of the subdivision the body was found is still under construction.
-According to the North Port Police incident report, one of the contractors at the site found the body.
+The area of the subdivision where the body was found is still under construction.
+According to the North Port police incident report, one of the contractors at the site found the body.

-On Monday, North Port Police spokesman Josh Taylor said that the body had no signs of trauma and had been in the water possibly two days.
+On Monday, North Port police spokesman Josh Taylor said the body had no signs of trauma and had been in the water possibly two days.

 Nothing else was found around the body.